spiral/docs/queue/configuration.md

 ```

 ## Consuming
-Use option `consume` of jobs service to specify which pipelines much be consumed by the local application server.
+Use option `consume` of jobs service to specify which pipelines must be consumed by the local application server.
 In some cases,
 you might want to disable consuming on a given instance to offload tasks to remove machine.

 ```yaml